 Latest News on Health Care Reform

-Although Congress is trying to repeal and replace the Affordable Care Act, their efforts were recently delayed.
+Although efforts are under way to repeal and replace the Affordable Care Act the ACA rules still exist for now.
 C.A.R. members and consumers should expect the health insurance market to continue “as is” for the time being.
 Members and consumers should remember that they can only enroll in a medical plan during a medical open enrollment period (beginning Nov.
 1 each year) or generally within 30 days of a Qualifying Event.
 For questions about eligibility or qualifying events, contact RealCare at (800) 939-8088, Option 2

 The Affordable Care Act (ACA) changed the health insurance landscape.
 Here are some fundamental ways health insurance has changed.

 - The ACA established a mandate that requires individuals to have qualifying health insurance coverage or else pay a tax penalty.
 In 2017, uninsured individuals will pay the HIGHER of a flat $695 per person tax penalty, or 2.5% of their yearly household income.

 - The ACA mandated benefits by establishing a list of key benefits that must be covered in a health plan (minimum essential coverage.)
 To help define benefit plans, the government adopted Metallic plan descriptions – Bronze, Silver, Gold, and Platinum.
 These levels represent the average percentage of cost a plan will pay for services from 60% (Bronze) to 90% (Platinum).

 - NO MEDICAL QUESTIONS – Health insurers no longer ask medical questions when evaluating an application for coverage.
 No one can be turned down for insurance regardless of their health history.

 - NO PRE-EXISTING CONDITION LIMITATIONS – Every insured is covered from the effective date of the policy for all covered services.